aaroneiche/do-want/README.md

 =================================
 There are two steps necessary to migrate from a previous installation of DoWant.
 This is a temporary solution while a more elegant process is put into place.

 1) Copy all new files from the distribution to your installation.
 Many FTP programs have a sync feature that will accomplish this.
+Be sure to not overwrite your **uploads** directory, or your **custom** directory - if you're using it.

 2) Update your database; In your browser, go to your wishlist and to /migrator.php  Here you will find a table of migrations - simply click on the last available one.
 This will migrate your installation to the most recent database version.
 After that, you're done!